 Third-party applications must adhere to brand standards to maintain consistency and integrity across all digital platforms.
 Vendors are expected to comply with brand standards, and if they have difficulty meeting these standards, they should contact the marketing department for assistance.
 Additionally, all third-party applications are subject to brand review to ensure a cohesive user experience across web applications.

-By following these best practices, you can create a well-organized, user-friendly website that meets the needs of your audience and complies with web accessibility standards.
+By following these Content Standards & Requirements, you can create a well-organized, user-friendly website that meets the needs of your audience and complies with web accessibility standards.

 Site Organization